 Sewer or drain backup coverage

 A sewer backup can do some real nasty damage to your home.
-If it happens, sewer or drain backup coverage protects you against losses caused to your valuables.
+If it happens, sewer or drain backup coverage protects you against loss of or damage to your valuables.

 In some states, earthquake coverage is available with renters insurance.
 Check with your insurer to find out whether you can add it to your policy — especially if you're sitting on a fault line.